Jump to:

 Garden bar

 There should also be enough space for a small to medium-sized table football.
-And if you need extra seating, extend the setup into your garden with a couple of bar tables and stools.
+And if you need extra seating, move a couple of bar tables and stools out into the garden.

 Hobby room

-Overall, this size gives you the flexibility to make the most of the space in different ways.
-Check out our range of 10×8 summer houses below to get an idea of how they look and how you can turn one into your outdoor retreat:
+This size gives you the flexibility to make the most of the space in different ways.
+Take a look at our 10×8 range and see how one could fit into your garden.

 BillyOh Petra Tongue and Groove Reverse Apex Summerhouse